rodloboz/pubcrawler/README.md

 end
 ```

-I've also added an instance method `likes?(pub)` that receives a pub object and return `true`if the user has liked that pub and `false` otherwise.
+I've also added an instance method `likes?(pub)` that receives a pub object and returns `true`if the user has liked that pub and `false` otherwise.

-I created a completely separate resource called `favorite_pubs`, but it is also possible to go with a more generic `favorites`controller.
+I created a completely separate resource called `favorite_pubs`, but it is also possible to go with a more generic `favorites` controller.
 The routes will only provide for two actions: `create` and `destroy`.

 I'll be submitting the requests with ajax, so the controller simply creates and destroys favorites as needed: